Kuchen

 From the ingredients to the cake:

-First preheat the oven to 180° C top/bottom heat or to 160° C circulating air.
+1. First preheat the oven to 180°C top/bottom heat or to 160°C fan oven.
 Then prepare a round springform pan for the cake.
-Grease the sides and bottom of the tin and then line it with parchment paper.
-The baking paper should protrude 2 cm over the edges on the sides.
+To do this, grease the sides and bottom of the mold and then line it with baking paper.
+The baking paper should be 2 cm above the edge on the sides.

-Now increase the temperature in the oven by 10°C. Put the butter and sugar in a bowl and mix the mixture on high with a hand mixer until you get a creamy consistency, about 3 minutes.
-Add the egg yolks one at a time, beating each one well.
-Reduce the stirring speed and add the nut-chocolate-flour mixture and stir it in.
+6. Put the butter and sugar in a bowl and mix the mixture on high speed with a hand mixer for about 3 minutes until you get a creamy consistency.
+Add the egg yolks one by one and stir each one in well.
+Reduce the mixing speed and add the nut-chocolate-flour mixture and stir it in.
 Then add the ricotta, vanilla extract and salt and stir it in by hand.

-Now the egg whites go into a fresh bowl in which you - with clean and dry - mixer attachments beat them until stiff.
-Then fold the whipped cream into the batter in 2-3 portions with a spatula.
-The whole thing is now placed in the springform pan and baked on the middle shelf for about 60 minutes.
-The cake is ready when it has turned a nice golden colour.
-But to be on the safe side, be sure to do the wooden stick test: if you poke it in the middle of the cake and no more raw dough sticks to it, the cheesecake is done!
+8. The whole thing now goes into the springform pan and is baked on the middle rack for about 60 minutes.
+The cake is ready when it has turned a nice golden color.
+To be on the safe side, be sure to do the wooden stick test: If you poke it into the middle of the cake and no raw dough sticks to it, the cheesecake is ready!

 Unfortunately, a nut allergy is really not that rare.
 If you still want to bake the recipe, we recommend using cashews instead.
-Basically, the hazelnuts can be replaced by any other nuts!
+In principle, hazelnuts can be replaced with any other nuts!

 Is the cake also vegan?

-A vegan version of this recipe could actually be difficult.
-The cake contains a relatively large number of eggs, with the yolk and albumen being processed separately.
-Above all, the consistency of egg whites is not easy to imitate vegan.
-One idea would be to prepare an aquafaba mixture for the cheesecake, i.e. whip chickpea water (15-30 ml per egg).
-Let us know how the end result turned out if you try this option!
+This recipe might actually be difficult to make a vegan version of.
+The cake contains a relatively large number of eggs, with the yolk and egg white being processed separately.
+Above all, the consistency of egg whites is not that easy to replicate as a vegan.
+One idea would be to prepare an aquafaba mixture for the cheesecake, i.e. beat chickpea water (15-30 ml per egg).
+Please let us know what the end result is if you try this option!

-No question, but a suggestion: Instead of cake, have lots of small cheesecake muffins
+No question, but a suggestion: instead of cake, lots of small cheesecake muffins

-If you prefer to conjure up several small cakes instead of one large one, the recipe also works perfectly with muffin cups.
-Proceed with the preparation in the same way as with the large form, i.e. grease everything, but only lay out circles of baking paper on the bottom.
-Also note: The baking time is then reduced to only about 20 minutes.
+If you would rather make several small cakes instead of one large cake, the recipe also works perfectly with muffin tins.
+When preparing, proceed in the same way as with the large mold, i.e. grease everything, but only line the bottom with circles of baking paper.
+Also note: The baking time is then reduced to only around 20 minutes.

 Reading next